 WIDE EYED DREAMERS

-Kingdoms in the Wild is an independent publisher of original, experimental, and cutting edge poetry and fiction.
-At KITW we strive to bring you work that reflects the world's diverse cultures and histories.
-Our interests lean towards writing that explores uncharted territories and uncommon narratives, including literary & speculative fiction.
+At Kingdoms in the Wild we strive to bring you work that reflects the world's diverse cultures and histories.
+Our interests lean towards writing that explores uncharted territories and uncommon narratives, including poetry, literary & speculative fiction.
 We welcome you to join the conversation by submitting your work.
 Karibu.

 N.L.
 Shompole was born in Kenya.
 She is a multi-platform artist whose written and photographic works have been featured in various print and online publications including Rust + Moth, Words Dance Publication, The Rising Phoenix Review, Maps for Teeth, Invitation Annual and Kinfolks Quarterly.
 In 2014 she was the recipient of a creative grant from Yerba Buena Center for the Arts, and the resulting works were shown in various galleries and festivals across the San Francisco Bay Area including the Home Away from Home Festival and the Joyce Gordon Gallery.
-She is also the author of a several poetry collections including her latest release, Lace Bone Beast: Poems & Other Fairytales for Wicked Girls.
+She is also the author of a several poetry collections including the bestselling collection Lace Bone Beast: Poems & Other Fairytales for Wicked Girls.
 The collection uses the fairytale to explore femininity and the roles women occupy both in the past, and present.
-Lace Bone Beast is now available where books are sold.
+Find out more about N.L.
+Shompole and her work at NLShompole.com

 Always ready for a wild adventure, or a nap.
 When those options are off the table I am an editor at KITW, which keeps busy mired in fictional adventures and suspense more often than not.